needle-mirror/com.unity.entities/Documentation~/ecs_entities.md

 * Fill a NativeArray with new entities with the same archetype using [CreateEntity](xref:Unity.Entities.EntityManager.CreateEntity).
 * Fill a NativeArray with copies of an existing entity, including its current data, using [Instantiate](xref:Unity.Entities.EntityManager.Instantiate%28Unity.Entities.Entity%29).
-* Explicitly create chunks populated with a specified number of entities with a given archetype with [CreateChunk](xref:Unity.Entities.EntityManager.CreateChunk*).

 ## Adding and removing components